thibaultcha/TCBlobDownload/README.md

 7. Download cancellation
 8. Download dependencies

-## Documentation
+## Documentation :books:

-Browse the documentation on [Cocoadocs](http://cocoadocs.org/docsets/TCBlobDownload/1.5.0/) or add it directly to Xcode by [downloading](https://github.com/thibaultCha/TCBlobDownload/blob/remaining-time/TCBlobDownload/Docs/TCBlobDownloadDocset.zip?raw=true) the docset and placing it into `~/Library/Developer/Shared/Documentation/DocSets/` or open it directly using [Dash](http://kapeli.com/dash).
+Browse the documentation on [Cocoadocs](http://cocoadocs.org/docsets/TCBlobDownload/1.5.0/) or add it directly to Xcode or [Dash](http://kapeli.com/dash) by [downloading](https://github.com/thibaultCha/TCBlobDownload/blob/remaining-time/TCBlobDownload/Docs/TCBlobDownloadDocset.zip?raw=true) the docset and placing it into `~/Library/Developer/Shared/Documentation/DocSets/`.

 ## Installation